 Writing a narrative essay is an essential talent for field research.
 Rather than summing things up for your reader, it presents your experience and allows them to draw their own conclusions.
-The narrative essay makes it point by subtly guiding the reader, rather than battering them the way a rhetorical essay would, or providing in-depth analysis like a critical essay.
+The narrative essay makes its point by subtly guiding the reader, rather than battering them the way a rhetorical essay would, or providing in-depth analysis like a critical essay.

 By observing these basic ideas, you can improve your narrative essay.